trungvose/angular-tetris/README.md

 ## Development Challenge

 I got the inspiration from the same but different [Tetris game built with Vue][vue].
 To not reinvented the wheel, I started to look at Vue code and thought it would be very identical to Angular.
-But later one, I realized a few catches:
+But later on, I realized a few catches:

 - The Vue source code was written a few years ago with pure JS.
 I could find several problems that the compiler didn't tell you.
 Such as giving `parseInt` a number.
 It is still working though, but I don't like it.
 - There was extensive use of `setTimeout` and `setInterval` for making animations.
 I rewrote all of the animation logic using RxJS.
 You will see the detail below.